pnp/blog/content/post/quickly-set-up-viva-connections-app-in-microsoft-teams-using.md

 in the manage apps, you will find a search box, search for viva connections, you will find **Viva Connections app**, with **status as Blocked**
-Select the app, click on Allow from the top command bar, the status will be changed to Allowed as shown in Fig 1.4
+Select the app, select  Allow from the top command bar, the status will be changed to Allowed as shown in Fig 1.4

 {{< image alt="ShrushtiShah_10-1642505452461.png" src="images/blog/quickly-set-up-viva-connections-app-in-microsoft-teams-using/ShrushtiShah_10-1642505452461.png" >}}